We Offer Illinois BASSET Certification Online Now

 OTHER IMPORTANT LAWS

-235 ILCS 5/6-24 Every licensee shall cause his or her license or licenses to be framed and hung in plain view in a conspicuous place on the licensed premises.
+235 ILCS 5/6-24 Every licensee shall cause his or her license to be framed and hung in plain view in a conspicuous place on the licensed premises.

 HAPPY HOUR LAWS